rmartinc/jspc/tool/README.md

 ## How to use it

-For the moment the tool should be used using the [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin/).
+For the moment the tool should be executed using the [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin/).
 So the options should be passed using the `exec.args` system property of the exec plugin.
 For example, assuming the WAR exploded application is inside the directory `/path/to/webapp`, the following commands creates a `precompiled-jsp.jar` library with all the compiled classes in it:

 ```
 mkdir -p /precompiled/classes/META-INF